DreymaR/BigBagKbdTrix/README.md

 			- Colemak keeping ZXCV in place is an asset to some, and so is the Tarmak learning method for gradual learning.
 			- Using the Gralmak variant though, the bottom row goes ZXMCV and that's really no worse than Colemak-DH's ZXCDV.

-			As for Graphite vs the very similar Gallium, I tried both and Gralmak ended up with a sort of mix between them and some Colemak principles.
+			As for Graphite vs the very similar Gallium, I tried both.
+Gralmak ended up with a sort of mix between them and some Colemak principles.
 			- Like Colemak, I keep the symbol keys unchanged, instead using my Sym mod and special keys.
 This makes it easier to learn, too.
 			- I prefer J in the middle and apostrophe on the side, like Gallium and Colemak have.
 This links in with the first point.
 			- The only other letter difference between Gallium and Graphite, is `CV` vs `WZ` on the upper vs lower row.